 Here you can see an integrated drawer to hold the lids for each pot in the drawer below.

-Naturally some people with have other things that they have problems storing but I feel that these are the ones most people end up compromising on.
-Hopefully you can find creative ways to store your difficult kitchen items.
+This simple design allows you to stack and store pots, pans, and lids in a cabinet, making great use of the space.
+Naturally, some people have other things that they have problems storing, but I feel that these are the ones most people end up compromising on.
+Hopefully, you can find creative ways to store your difficult kitchen items.